The administration app for clubs, groups, teams and associations.

 Comprehensive management of membership fees and more

-Vereinsplaner can do a lot and we would like to present a feature to you here: Create individual memberships, record associated membership fees and assign them to the members.
+The Vereinsplaner can do a lot and we would like to present a function to you here: Create individual memberships, record the associated membership fees and assign them to the members.
 From this, you can then generate prescriptions and send them directly to the affected members.
 Save yourself so much time and money.
-More information about Membership fee management.
+More information about membership fee management.

-In both cases, the lost knowledge must be transferred to the next responsible persons without any major gaps.
-There are very specific documents and content which, if lost, can have far-reaching (including legal) consequences or result in considerable additional expenditure.
+In both cases, the lost knowledge is handed over to the next responsible parties without major gaps.
+There are very special documents and content which, in the event of loss, can have far-reaching (including legal) consequences or a great deal of additional effort.

 Tip before you start